zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	\cos{\theta_t} = \sqrt{1 - \sin^2{\theta_t} }.
 $$

 The definition of the transmission component of the BSDF of a perfectly smooth, planar surface is similar, just marginally more complicated.
-We let
+Let

 $$ \tag{9a}
 \begin{aligned}